Megscammell/Choice-of-direction-in-high-dimensional-response-surface-optimization/docs/source/Installation/index.rst

    * - 6
      - Set the number of variables to update to :bash:`no_vars = d`.
    * - 7
-     - The number of observations of the design matrix is set to :bash:`N = 16`.
+     - The number of observations of the design matrix is set to :bash:`n = 16`.
    * - 8
      - Set the region of exploration to :bash:`region = 0.1`.
    * - 9